uber1geek/uber1geek.github.io/_posts/2016-05-06-Yak Shaving-The Learning Curve.md

-*With inputs from Mir Nazim, Malcom Gladwell and Others.
+*With inputs from Mir Nazim, Malcom Gladwell and others.